-- 4.7.1 Sampling plan.
+- If the manufacturer can demonstrate that these tests have been performed five consecutive times with zero failures, the frequency of these tests, with the approval of the qualifying activity, can be performed on a annual basis.
+If the design, material, construction, or processing of the part is changed or, if there are any quality problems or failures, the qualifying activity may require resumption of the original test frequency. - 4.7.1 Sampling plan.
 If more than 1,000 resistors of any style or style grouping are produced over the maintenance period, the group C tests shall be performed as specified.
 If the production rate is less than 1,000 resistors for any style or style grouping over the maintenance period, then the monthly group C inspection may be postponed until at least 1,000 resistors of that style or grouping are produced (except for the monthly life test).
 In any case, the monthly tests shall be performed at least once every 3 months.
 This requirement is waived if the manufacturer has obtained a reduced inspection status through the qualifying activity. - 4.7.1.1 Monthly (subgroup 1).
-A minimum of thirty sample units shall be subjected to the test of subgroup 1.
+A minimum of ten sample units shall be subjected to the test of subgroup 1.
 Within the reporting period thirty samples of each style and termination shall be represented.
 One defective unit shall be allowed. - 4.7.1.2 Monthly (subgroup 2).
 Subgroup 2 tests shall be performed on a minimum sample size of 30 units with one defective allowed for each group of 30.
 Within the reporting period thirty samples of each style and termination shall be represented. - 4.7.1.3 Monthly (subgroup 3).
 Subgroup 3 tests shall be performed on a minimum sample size of 30 units with one defective allowed for each group of 30.
 Within the reporting period thirty samples of each style and termination shall be represented.